radianssi/awacademy-awsproject-week05group1/README.md

 py main.py
 ```

 * 7 (Optional) Get automatic reports via email.
 You need to setup your email to AWS SES.
+Next set up AWS Lambda with psycopg2.zip and add .py + .py files to Lambda.
+Setup AWS EventBridge to schedule Lambda to run for example once per day.